Jump to content

 While CBS News did attempt to produce the CBS Morning News with limited staff and graphics from its Washington, D.C. bureau the following week, it became impossible to consistently produce the program under their normal standards, and as a result production of the CBS Morning News was temporarily suspended beginning on March 24, 2020, with a repeat of the CBS Evening News or local newscasts or programming taking its place.
 On August 31, 2020, nearly six months after the pandemic began, production of the CBS Morning News resumed with its primary anchor, Anne-Marie Green, anchoring from her home studio.

 On September 8, 2021, the CBS Morning News was updated to match the branding of CBS Mornings, which replaced CBS This Morning around the same time.[2]
-On February 5, 2024, the program was retitled CBS News Mornings, in conjunction with an update to CBS Mornings.
+On February 5, 2024, the program was retitled CBS News Mornings, in conjunction with a graphics update on CBS Mornings.
 The title itself was originally used by the CBS News streaming channel for its weekday 7:00 a.m.
 ET newswheel, which itself rebranded from CBSN AM in 2021; the 7:00 hour then became a half-hour show titled CBS Morning News.[3]

 On-air staff